 - Forestry Sciences receives close to 53% of its governmental funding from the EU, and withdrawal of EU funding would significantly adversely affect departments at Universities of Aberdeen, Stirling, Cambridge and Liverpool as well as the Orkney Fisheries Association.

 The research finds that funding to support research in the private sector has totalled tens of millions of pounds over the last decade.
 Rolls-Royce, for example, received £51m from the EU between 2006 and 2015 (12.9% of total UK & EU government funding to the company); BT received £23.8m from the EU (79.8% of its total UK & EU public funding); and the BBC won grant funding of £2.87m from the EU for its research activities, compared with £4m from UK sources.

-Commenting on the research, Daniel Hook, the Managing Director at Digital Science said:
+Commenting on the research, Daniel Hook, our Managing Director says: